Aneeq-Tahir/Aneeq-Tahir/README.md

 <h1 align="center">👋 Hey Fella, I'm Aneeq Tahir</h1>

-I am a Modern Full Stack Developer with expertise in building JAMstack web applications.
+<p align="center">I am a Modern Full Stack Developer with expertise in building JAMstack web applications.</p>

 I use Next.js as my go-to React Framework.
 I use Tailwind CSS to build visually appealing Front-end of the website.I have worked with Sanity Headless CMS to dynamically add content to the website.
 I can develop APIs supporting RESTful specification.
 I can also work with GraphQL architecture.
 Although i can work with any SQL database but I have experience in PostGresQL
 <!--
 **Aneeq-Tahir/Aneeq-Tahir** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.